ISS-Security/hw-credit_card_crypto/README.md

     ruby bench/luhn_bench.rb

-3. Submit: Remember that all members of your team should attempt each part of the assignment and push your individual work to Github. *You may work together* and share code and ideas.
+3. Submit: Push your individual work to Github. *You may work with others* and share ideas.
 However, *each person should submit their own solution* (see submission details [here](README.md#submission)).

 ### B. Substitution and Transposition Ciphers